Is granite scratch proof?

-Do I need to use polish on my countertops?
+Do I need to use a polishing spray or liquid on my countertops?

 No. Your countertops have been mechanically polished using diamond abrasives and water.
 The polish will not wear off.
 You can use polish if you want an extra sparkle in your counters, but it is not necessary.

 If natural stone is so “indestructible”, why can’t I use regular cleaners?

 In the case of granite (a stone made from silica), standard cleaners will not harm the stone.
 However, it will break down the formulation of the sealer that has been applied to your countertops.
 As for marble (a stone made from calcite) can easily be etched by many of the chemicals that are in standard cleaners.

 Are my countertops sealed and how often do I need to seal them?

 Your countertops have been sealed prior to leaving our shop.
 However, some stone may require additional applications down the road.
 Each type of stone differs in its porosity and how often it needs to be resealed (length of time will also vary depending upon the cleaners you use on your countertops).
 If your counters seem to absorb liquid rather than cause the liquid to bead up, you know that it is time to reseal your counters.
 Resealing is a fairly simple wipe-on, wipe-off process and nothing to be concerned about.
 Alternatively, you can opt for our 15-year sealer which will provide headache-free protection for your countertops.

 Am I buying the whole slab?